Resigning & Counter Offers:

 Professionals who stay after accepting a counteroffer often find:

 Trust is slightly or not very fractured.
 You’re now seen (probably not fairly) as someone with one foot out the door.
-This can affect future raises, future promotions, future layoffs, etc.
+This can impact future raises, promotions, layoffs, and other career outcomes.

 Growth is still limited.
 Raises or promises made in the heat of the moment may not address why you wanted to leave in the first place.